JWT Decoder Online Free — Inspect Token Claims & Expiry

 What Is a JWT?

-A JSON Web Token (JWT) is a compact, URL-safe string used to represent claims between two parties.
 In web development, JWTs are most commonly used as authentication tokens — a server issues a JWT after login, and the client sends it with each request as proof of identity.
 The server verifies the token's signature and reads the claims inside to authorize the request.
+Unlike traditional session cookies (which require the server to look up session state in a database), JWTs are self-contained — all the information needed to validate the user is inside the token.

 A JWT consists of three Base64URL-encoded sections separated by dots: